 It’s been a big week for Apple with new beta versions of Xcode, iOS, OSX and tvOS along with an increase in the number of beta testers we can invite in TestFlight.
 Best check out their news feed if your living on the bleeding edge.

 Apple have been busy this week.
-Not only have they announced new betas but they have also announced the return of their Tech Talks.
+Not only have they announced new betas but they have also announced the return of their Developer Videos.
 This round they’re specifically focused on the AppleTV.
 If you want to attend in person though you’ll have to be quick, registration closes on November 13th.